psholtz/MIT-SICP/Projects-S2005/Project2/README.md

 Write strategies **Patsy-3**, **Nasty-3** and **Spastic-3** that will work in a three-player game.
 Try them out to make sure your code is working.

+Write two new strategies: **touch-Eye-for-Eye** and **soft-Eye-for-Eye**. **Touch-Eye-for-Eye** should defect is *either* of the opponents defected on the previous round. **Soft-Eye-for-Eye** should defect only if *both* opponents defected on the previous round.
+Play some games using these two new strategies.
+Describe the observed behavior of the strategies.

 Problem 11
 ----------